AnnMLin/Handshake/README.md

 ## Backend

-The backend is an Express API used to collect analytics events and nothing else.
-It has one endpoint:
+The backend is an Express API.
+It has three endpoints:

+The POST events endpoint is used to collect analytics events.

 ```http
 POST /events